-- o Type is 3. - Length is the total length in octets of the value portion of the TLV: 2 + (multiple of 6). - Flags: 16 bits of flags.
+- o Type is 3. - o Length is the total length in octets of the value portion of the TLV: 2 + (non-zero multiple of 6). - o Flags: 16 bits of flags.
 None are defined in this document.
-Flags MUST be clear on transmission and MUST be ignored on reception. - SRGB: 3 octets of base followed by 3 octets of range.
+Flags MUST be clear on transmission and MUST be ignored on reception. - o SRGB: 3 octets specifying the first label in the range followed by 3 octets specifying the number of labels in the range.
 Note that the SRGB field MAY appear multiple times.
 If the SRGB field appears multiple times, the SRGB consists of multiple ranges that are concatenated.

 The Originator SRGB TLV contains the SRGB of the node originating the prefix to which the BGP Prefix-SID is attached.
 The Originator SRGB TLV MUST NOT be changed during the propagation of the BGP update.
+It is used to build segment routing policies when different SRGBs are used in the fabric, for example

-The originator SRGB describes the SRGB of the node where the BGP Prefix SID is attached.
-It is used to build segment routing policies when different SRGBs are used in the fabric, for example ([I-D.ietf-spring-segment-routing-msdc]).
+([I-D.ietf-spring-segment-routing-msdc]).